-In the Mursi people in Ethiopia, young woman will put a lip plate six months before the marriage.
+In the Mursi people in Ethiopia, young women will put a lip plate six months before their marriage.
 They start to get piercings at the age of 15 or 16.
-Their lips will cut by the woman as the experience of their bravery and perserverance.
+Their lips will be cut by the woman as a sign of their bravery and perseverance.
 The larger the lip plate is, the braver the woman is.
 It is a form of beauty since lip plates tends to attract a husband.
 Also, lip plates symbolizes beauty and bravery.
 When a Mursi woman doesn't have lip plates, it depicts laziness.
-Also having a lip plate automatically a member of the tribe..
+Also, having a lip plate automatically counts a person as a member of the tribe.

-Among the Kayan women in Northern Thailand and the border of Myanmar, enlongating their necks and adding brass rings symbolizes beauty.
+Among the Kayan women in Northern Thailand and the border of Myanmar, elongating their necks and adding brass rings symbolizes beauty.
 The brass neck rings called "Padaung".
 It starts at the age of five.
 They add rings to make a neck much longer.
 After, they add more rings every two years to make it much more longer.
 The longer the neck is, the more beautiful the woman is.
-That's the believe of a Kayan people.
-There's is no actual explaination about this tradition.
+That's the belief of the Kayan people.
+There's is no actual explanation about this tradition.
 Even the Kayan women themselves didn't know it.
-Some people says that longer necks serves as a protection for a woman from tiger attacks or kidnapping from the rival tribes.
+Some people say that longer necks serves as a protection for a woman from tiger attacks or kidnapping from the rival tribes.
 In today's era, they do this just because it preserves their culture.

 I always thought that if they were removed, the woman's neck would snap, but apparently the rings actually push the collar bone and ribs down, making the neck look longer.

-Crooked teeth may look like vampires to us but in Japan, this kind of teeth symbolizes beauty.
+Crooked teeth may look like vampires to us, but in Japan, this kind of teeth symbolizes beauty.
 It is called Yaeba in Japanese.
 Japanese people find it attractive especially for the girls.
-It is symolizes the sexual attractiveness of a woman.
+It is symbolizes the sexual attractiveness of a woman.
 So, Japanese women go to the dental clinics just for the fake crooked teeth.

 Scarification is a form of body modification in which the skin cuts by the several sharp objects such as knifea, chisels, blades and others just to leave the scar.
 In Africa, scarification is a form of beauty.
 Having a scar makes you attractive.
 The scar may vary depending to the certain type, and size and a personal positions.

-In West Sumatra, Indonesia, the Mentawai people were sharpen their teeth with chisel.
-They practice it with no any anesthesia which is painful.
+In West Sumatra, Indonesia, the Mentawai people sharpen their teeth with chisel.
+They practice it without any anesthesia which is painful.
 The main purpose of this modification is being an aid to finding a partner.
-Also, it is a symbolism of beauty in inner spirit.
+Also, it is a symbolism of beauty in the inner spirit.